david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 #So what?
 ---------
 Accessing thread local variables is cheap in both cases ; the lookup done by the glibc is very fast (and takes a constant time).
-But if your code is &mdash; or could be &mdash; loaded as a dynamic module and is speed critical, then it can be worth spending some time to __avoid this lookup__.
+But if your code is &mdash; or could be &mdash; loaded as a dynamic module and is speed-critical, then it can be worth spending some time to __avoid this lookup__.

 One easy win could be to access the thread local data from the same block of code.
 The compiler will be smart enough to call only